null

 Dr. Arne van Lienden

-Dr. Arne van Lienden is a postdoctoral researcher at Erasmus University Rotterdam and Radboud University Nijmegen.
+Dr. Arne van Lienden is an Assistant professor at the Erasmus Research Institute for Media, Culture, History and Society at Erasmus University Rotterdam.
 His work explores inclusion and exclusion in sport and sport media, with a focus on race, gender, and representation across Europe.
 He combines media analysis, interviews, and fieldwork to uncover the structural dynamics shaping these issues.

 • MA Lis Carmelia